Types of Breast Cancer: ER Positive, HER2 Positive, and Triple Negative

 HER2-Positive Breast Cancer continued...

 For women with HER2-positive breast cancers, the drug Herceptin has been shown to dramatically reduce the risk of recurrence.
-It has now become standard treatment to give Herceptin along with adjuvant (after-surgery) chemotherapy in those with metastatic breast cancer.
+It is standard treatment to give Herceptin along with adjuvant (after-surgery) chemotherapy in those with non-metastatic breast cancer.
 Another drug, Tykerb, is often given for metastatic cancer if Herceptin fails.
-Kadcyla is another drug that can be given after Herceptin and a class of chemotherapy drugs called taxanes, which are commonly used to treat breast cancer.
+Kadcyla is another drug that can be given after Herceptin with another drug in the class of d taxanes, which are commonly used to treat breast cancer.

 Herceptin has far fewer immediate side effects than chemotherapy -- for example, there is usually no nausea or hair loss.
 However, there is a small but real risk of heart damage and possible lung damage.
 Scientists are still studying how long women should take Herceptin for the greatest benefit.